 So Good They Can’t Ignore You by Cal Newport

 I read this as an audible book and it was by far one of the best books I read this year.
 I bought it in paperback just to re-absorb the nuggets of wisdom Cal sprinkles throughout the book.
 While it is aimed at recent college grads, everyone can gain some insights from this seminal book.
-Another great book by Cal is the now infamous Deep Work.

 The Checklist Manifesto by Atul Gawande